Cable Advisory Committee

 - Assess the cable needs of the community and recommend policy changes;

 - Conduct regular meetings with cable company representatives to discuss matters of mutual interest;

 - Report to the IA on company compliance with the license;

 - Supervise the cable operator's response to complaints;

 - Respond to citizen's questions regarding the cable television system; and

 - Keep abreast of community programming issues.

 CACs are considered "governmental bodies" within the purview of the Massachusetts Conflict of Interest law, G.L. c.
-268A, and are subject to their guidelines.
+268A.

-Recognizing that CACs fulfill an important and valuable link between the IA, the licensee, and the citizens of the community, the Competition Division seeks to build positive professional relationships with the CACs.
-Our staff works closely with local committees to educate them on the licensing process and improve information-sharing.
+Recognizing that CACs fulfill an important and valuable link between the IA, the licensee, and the citizens of the community, the Department of Telecommunications and Cable (“Department”) seeks to build positive professional relationships with the CACs.
+The Department's staff works closely with local committees to educate them on the licensing process and improve information-sharing.

-The Competition Division's program includes an informational presentation available to communities.
-Please feel free to contact the Competition Division to schedule a presentation or to discuss any cable licensing matter.
+The Department's program includes an informational presentation available to communities.
+Please contact the Department to schedule a presentation or to discuss any cable licensing matter.